In the USA, trade secrets are protected by the following:

 Common approaches for safeguarding trade secrets include physical, technological and personnel-related means, as follows.

 It can be useful for an employer to conduct exit interviews of departing employees.
 Such interviews often incorporate some or all of the following:

 In some situations, it may be difficult to separate the trade secrets from an employee’s general skills, experience and knowledge.
-To account for those instances, the common law developed an “inevitable disclosure” doctrine.
-It recognises that there may be scenarios where the duties of the employee’s new position inevitably require the disclosure of the trade secret from the employee’s former employment.
+To account for those instances, the common law developed an “inevitable disclosure” doctrine, which recognises that there may be scenarios where the duties of the employee’s new position inevitably require the disclosure of the trade secret from the employee’s former employment.
 In such a situation, the previous employer may seek an injunction to prevent the employee from working with a subsequent employer at all (or in a directly competitive role) for a specified time (eg, one year).

 However, even if such a risk of inevitable disclosure exists, many courts will deny injunctive relief on this basis alone, absent actual proof of misappropriation, preferring a policy of free employee mobility at the early stage of any litigation.
 These same courts nevertheless often entertain a cause of action for trade secret misappropriation – and even grant permanent injunctions – on a fully developed factual record proving elements of the claim.

 When hiring a new employee, there are a number of steps that an employer can take to minimise the risk of a trade secret claim, including the following:

 There are no procedural prerequisites or requirements for filing a trade secret misappropriation lawsuit, although a lawsuit may be preceded by a cease-and-desist letter or a period of prior communication between the parties.
 Whether in anticipation of litigation or not, a trade secret owner may find it useful to send notices to former employees that go on to work for the trade secret owner’s competitors, reminding the former employee of their confidentiality obligations.